unguul/learn/pages/03.installation/01.environment/01.native/docs.md

 - [Composer](/installation/requirements/essential-tools-for-php#composer)
 - [Node.js](/installation/requirements/essential-tools-for-php#nodejs)

-## Get UserFrosting
+If not, please install these now.

-### Clone the UserFrosting repository
+## Clone the UserFrosting repository

-The best way to initially set up UserFrosting in your local environment is by using git to **clone** the main UserFrosting repository.
+Use git to clone the userfrosting repo into a new folder.
+(If you're already using Homestead, you're in the right place, start here.)
 In your development directory:

 ```bash
 $ git clone https://github.com/userfrosting/UserFrosting.git userfrosting
 ```

 >>>>>> Note the `userfrosting` at the end of the command.
 This means `git` will create new `userfrosting` subdirectory inside the current lcoation.
 You can change `userfrosting` to whatever you like.

+If you've never used [Git](/installation/requirements/essential-tools-for-php#Git) before, welcome to the best new thing.

-### Set directory permissions
+## Set directory permissions

+UserFrosting needs to be able to write to the following directories:

+- `/app/cache`
+- `/app/logs`
+- `/app/sessions`

-Make sure that `/app/cache`, `/app/logs`, and `/app/sessions` are writable by your webserver.
-See [File System Permissions](/installation/requirements/basic-stack#file-system-permissions) for help with this.
+Set your system permissions so that the group under which your webserver runs has read and write permissions for these directories.
+See [File System Permissions](/installation/requirements/basic-stack#FileSystemPermissions) for help with this.

 ## Install PHP dependencies

-Next, we will run Composer to fetch and install the PHP packages used by UserFrosting.
-Before you do this though, you should check which version of PHP will be run **in the command line**.

-### Preflight check
+### Check your version of PHP

+The version of PHP run by your webserver might be different from the one that would get run in the *command line*.
 It is very common for a single environment to have multiple different versions of PHP installed.
-If you've never run PHP from the command line before, you may not realize that the version of PHP run by the *webserver* (Apache, nginx, etc) can be different from the one that would get run in the *command line*.

-To check the "command line" version, use the command:
+To check the "command line" version:

 ```bash
 $ php -v
 ```

-You should then see a message like:
+You should see a message.
+Make sure it's at least 5.6 or higher.

 ```bash
 PHP 5.6.15 (cli) (built: Dec  4 2015 12:52:38)